About the IRB

 Yes, but a faculty member must be the Principal Investigator (PI) and sign the

 proposal as PI before it is submitted.
-Students do not sign the submission and should indicate any other roll but PI.
+Students do not sign the submission and should indicate any roll other than PI.

 Is it possible to know who reviewed my project?